 The engagement of members will also be assessed as an annual milestone.
-This could be assessed through coarse metrics such as the number of and diversity of researchers signed up to the Ant-ICON Programme, website visit metrics, and potentially more nuanced metrics of engagement like regular workshops with high levels of participation.
+This could be assessed through coarse metrics such as the number of and diversity of researchers signed up to the Ant-ICON Programme, website visit metrics, and potentially more nuanced metrics of engagement like levels of participation at regular workshops.